Are you new to aviation or flight simulation and overwhelmed by everything there is to learn?

 - Airport Operations (1 hr) – Learn about airport markings, traffic pattern rules, and airport lighting.

 - Air Traffic Control and Airspace (2 hr) – Learn about the various types of airspace, the basic rules of operation, and associated ATC procedures.

-- Sectional Charts (1 hr) – Learn how to interpret the information on sectional charts for flight planning, airspace, and terrain/obstacle avoidance
+- Sectional Charts (1 hr) – Learn how to interpret the information on sectional charts so you can plan flights to avoid airspace, terrain, and obstacles

-- VOR and GPS navigation (2 hrs) – Learn how to navigate using a variety of systems.
+- VOR and GPS navigation (2 hrs) – Learn how to navigate using radio and GPS methods

 - Weather Theory (0.5 hrs) – Learn about weather hazards, such as thunderstorms, fog, winds, and turbulence